 Aikikai Foundation (財団法人合気会 Zaidan Hōjin Aikikai) is

-the original aikido organization.
+the original aikido organisation.
 It has been an incorporated entity in Japan

-Foundation operates Hombu dojo, which is also named Aikido World
+club.
+The Aikikai Foundation operates Hombu dojo, which is also named

 "Budo is full of such opposite concepts.
 Movement in stillness,